Hair Loss and Hepatitis C: A Lesser Known Symptom

-Individuals who have been diagnosed with hepatitis C and/or who are undergoing a treatment regimen that contain interferon therapy typically begin to notice that hair has become brittle, it breaks off easily, is dull, texture has changed (straight hair becomes curly or vice-versa), and/or it is becoming thinner.
+Individuals who have been diagnosed with hepatitis C and/or who are undergoing a treatment regimen that contains interferon therapy typically begin to notice that hair has become brittle- it breaks off easily, is dull, texture has changed (straight hair becomes curly or vice-versa), and/or it becomes thinner.
 Although it is rare for someone to go entirely bald or to lose all of their body hair while undergoing treatment, interferon therapy, in particular, can cause changes in texture and thickness in hair on both the head and the body.

 A healthy liver breaks down toxins in your cells and helps your body eliminate them.
 When the liver is compromised from the effects of the hepatitis C, virus or from the effects of treating the hepatitis C virus, toxins build-up in the body’s tissues, nutrients have a harder time reaching cells, and inflammation can occur.
 Excessive toxins, lack of nutrients, and inflammation can all manifest as deficiencies to hair, skin, and nail tissues, because they are lacking the energy and components necessary to repair and regenerate themselves.
 In extreme cases, a patient might even experience jaundice (a yellowing of the skin or the whites of the eyes), due to too much bilirubin – a bi-product of a healthy recycling of old cells – backed up in the system.

 The good news is that changes in texture or hair loss is almost always temporary, and the hair damaged and lost while undergoing interferon treatment usually grows back.
 Occasionally, people have even noticed their hair comes back healthier and thicker than prior to being diagnosed and embarking on an HCV treatment regimen.

-Changes to your hair or hair loss can be alarming, and most people will want to be as proactive as possible so as to reduce the effects of such changes.
-Some have found the below steps helpful in minimizing the loss of hair they experience after being diagnosed and/or while under HCV treatment:
+Changes to your hair or hair loss can be alarming, and most people want to be as proactive as possible so as to reduce the effects of such changes.
+Some people have found these steps to be helpful in minimizing the loss of hair they experience after being diagnosed and/or while under HCV treatment:

 - Try to wash your hair infrequently – every other day or every third day